vincentping/pythis/readme.rst

-that
+these
 ~~~~~~

-that is the zen of python in Simplified Chinese.
+'these' is the zen of python in Simplified Chinese.

 Usage